abeeraleisa/CNN-Project-Dog-Breed-Classifier-Udacity/README.md

 Step 3: Create a CNN to Classify Dog Breeds (from Scratch)

-Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning)
+Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning) using Pre-trained VGG-19 Model

-Step 5: Write your Algorithm
+Step 5: Writing the Algorithm

-Step 6: Test Your Algorithm
+Step 6: Testing the Algorithm